Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 published: October 25, 2022
 description: 'SymPy's documentation has received many significant improvements over the past two years thanks to funding by the Chan Zuckerberg Initiative.'
 category: [Community, Developer Workflows, OSS Experience]
+featuredImage:
+  src: /posts/sympy-documentation/blog_feature_var1.png
+  alt: 'An illustration of a brown and a dark brown hand coming towards each other to pass a business card with the logo of Quansight Labs.'
+hero:
+  imageSrc: /posts/sympy-documentation/blog_hero_var2.svg
+  imageAlt: 'An illustration of a dark brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---

 The Chan Zuckerberg Initiative (CZI) has funded